Biden’s top diplomat makes unannounced stop in Afghanistan after president calls for troop withdrawal

 “The American commitment is strong; we’re ending our direct military role, but that doesn’t mean we’re ending our relationship,” the official said.

-Following his meetings with Ghani and Abdullah, Blinken met with members of Afghan civil society, including journalists, a member of parliament and other people who stand to be impacted by the U.S. departure.
+Following his meetings with Ghani and Abdullah, Blinken met with members of Afghan civil society, including journalists, a member of parliament and women’s rights leaders who stand to be impacted by the U.S. departure.
+While waiting for Blinken to arrive, Afghanistan member of parliament Naheed Farid expressed concern about the future of her country.
+“My views are very pessimistic,” she said, without elaborating.

 Ahead of the meeting, the State Department official acknowledged that the civil society leaders “will be apprehensive about what will change” as U.S. and NATO forces exit the country.